fujiapple852/trippy/README.md

           - allocated:    Display the allocated date
           - name:         Display the AS name

+      --tui-custom-columns <TUI_CUSTOM_COLUMNS>
+          Custom columns to be displayed in the TUI hops table [default: holsravbwdt]

       --tui-icmp-extension-mode <TUI_ICMP_EXTENSION_MODE>
           How to render ICMP extensions [default: off]